tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 for all options you can provide, including how to specify other model types (defaults to binary classification) and how to specify an optional second model to compare to the first model.

+### How can the What-If Tool use attribution values?

 ### How do I enable it for use in a Jupyter notebook?
 First, install and enable WIT for Jupyter through the following commands: